EmilieDeOliveira/koji-tests/README.md

 This application has been tested on Windows 10.

-# How to clone

-`git clone ..`

 # How to run

 ## OpenWeatherMap

-Yon need to create a OpenweatherMap account and add in .env your api key whit the following format `REACT_APP_API_KEY=yourapikey`.
+Yon need to create a OpenweatherMap account and add in .env your api key with the following format `REACT_APP_API_KEY=yourapikey`.

 ## Docker